Opens an external site in a new window

 Voting reveals latest results.

-🔥 Favicon Optimisation #
+🔥 Favicon Optimization #

 File Before (bytes) After (bytes)